devgg/hermes/README.md

 Overview
 --------------

 Hermes is a [YAML][1] based protocol definition language.
-The initial library is beeing developed in Scala with full Java interoperability in mind.
+The library is beeing developed in Scala with full Java interoperability in mind.

 Language Structure
 --------------